-Lever drag reels are excellent for halibut fishing, because they offer convenient fine drag adjustment in the process of fighting your fish.
-Halibut rarely make explosive runs like tuna or billfish do, but they occasionally dive for deep water and you need to be able to slow them down.
-Finally, you can't beat a two speed reel for halibut fishing; gear down for that heavier fish, and shift into high for reeling up from the depths to change out for fresh bait.
-Some of the higher-end two speed reels pick up 35 inches of line (or more) per crank.
+Lever drag reels are excellent for halibut fishing because they offer convenient fine drag adjustment in the process of fighting your fish.
+Halibut rarely make explosive runs as tuna or billfish do, but they occasionally dive for deep water and you need to be able to slow them down.
+Finally, you can't beat a two-speed reel for halibut fishing; gear down for that heavier fish and shift into high for reeling up from the depths to change out for fresh bait.
+Some of the higher-end two-speed reels pick up 35 inches of line (or more) per crank.
 If you plan to use a fighting harness, your reel must have lugs to which you can clip your harness setup.

 Regardless of the other colors in your tackle box, always include a selection of white scampi jigs.
-They are visible at just about any depth and is a natural color found on many baitfish.
-Most charterboats offer rods rigged with various colors.
+They are visible at just about any depth and are a natural color found on many baitfish.
+Most charter boats offer rods rigged with various colors.
 Go for the white jig, you can't go wrong.

 Note that the use of artificial light near the terminal end of your line is growing in popularity, and is proven to help you catch more fish.
 This is particularly true of ultraviolet lights.
 Lights come in various sizes and are secured to your line in the vicinity of your lure or bait.
 These lights are not only an attractant, they can restore natural colors to your offering.

-Circle hooks are preferred for bait fishing, because they result in fewer lost fish.
+Circle hooks are preferred for bait fishing because they result in fewer lost fish.
 Essentially a circle hook wraps itself around the fish's jaw and requires no hook-set by the angler.
 Owner makes some of the best big-game circle hooks in the business, and they never need sharpening.
 Gamakatsu is a good choice as well.
-Some anglers still prefer J-hooks, and of course most jigs use J-hooks.
+Some anglers still prefer J-hooks, and of course, most jigs use J-hooks.
 Bring a file to keep your J-hooks sharp.
 Hook size is somewhat controversial and made more complicated by the wide variety of sizes of halibut you are likely to encounter.
 Bring along a range of sizes from 5/0 up to 12/0 or so and you'll be covered in most cases.
-For a good description of how circle hooks work, together with a discussion of do's and dont's, check out this video from Owner Hooks.
+For a good description of how circle hooks work, together with a discussion of do's and dont's,.

 The most common jigs used for halibut fishing include both metal jigs and rubber curly-tail jigs with lead heads.
 The metal jigs usually employ treble hooks and are easily snagged in the rocks, so anglers must be careful to reel up a few cranks before jigging.
 The Diamond Jig and the Viking jig are both popular metal jigs for halibut.
 Both are available in chrome or nickel plating, which gives them a long life in the tackle box.
 Perhaps the most productive metal "slab" jig is Luhr Jensen's "Crippled Herring".
 Available in a variety of sizes, the Crippled Herring has accounted for many full fish boxes in Alaska.
 If you only bring one type of jig, this is the one.
 Use either the chrome, pearl white, or brilliant silver hologram color schemes for the best flexibility at light-absorbing depths.